nluckenbill/eu_test/content/post/nicaragua-will-we-ever-leave-el-transito/index.md

 If we had spent any more time at Mike’s we might have ended up being property owners and investing in his development, Monte Cristo.
 It was a hard place to leave, Mike and Patty were amazing hosts!
 We spent a lot of our days lounging in the pool, going for surf sessions in town (El Transito), and exploring the 500-acre property.
 The property was to be a compound of houses, mostly investment properties, but after sour negotiations and poor developers the project has been stalled for years.
 The biggest let-down (for Mitch at least) was that there was supposed to be an 18-hole golf course on the property.
-The team pulled up to the spot where the clubhouse was to be built and shed a could tears at the potential (well Mitch did).
+The team pulled up to the spot where the clubhouse was to be built and shed a tear at the potential (well Mitch did).
 The dirt roads are mostly overgrown and only a handful of people currently actually live on-site.
 It was beautiful and fun to explore via motorcycle.

   {{< img src="El-Transito-Nicaragua-5.jpg" >}}